 When you mix the fuel with the stabilizer, you have to keep some things in your mind.
 Because the ratio differs from brand to brand.
 If the mixing does not go well, your fuel may ruin although mixing with the stabilizer.

-How Much Fuel Stabilizer Should I Use in Lawn Mower
+How Much Fuel Stabilizer Should I Use In A Lawn Mower?

 The mixing ratio completely depends on the brand of the fuel stabilizer.
 It does not matter what brand’s fuel or lawn mower you are using.
 To mix the items properly check the manufacturer guide which comes with the stabilizer.
 You will find some brand recommends to mix 1 ounce of fuel stabilizer with one gallon of fuel, some recommend mixing the same with 2.5 gallons of fuel.